Have you found yourself in a situation where the guy you have been dating steadily has started to pull back?

 8 signs he’s pulling away before committing

 Wondering if he’s still into you?
 Here are eight signs that will let you know if he’s pulling away because he’s thinking about committing more to you.

-1. He acts like your hero
+1. Acting like your hero

 Want to know a sure-fire sign that a guy is really interested in you, even if he’s showing temporary signs of pulling away?

 I don’t mean an action hero like Thor, but an everyday hero who provides you something no other man can.

 He protects you from the big and little things in life, provides you emotional support, and acts like your rock.
 In other words, he steps up to the plate for you because he is catching feelings.

 If you see these attributes in him, then don’t worry if he’s pulling away.
 He’ll commit to you in the end.